Customize Consent Preferences

 You can show your ESA letter to ensure your support cat gets to live alongside you in any area of suitable housing and to avoid paying pet fees or additional pet rent for your cat.
 This letter will also permit you to have your cat in areas that typically don’t allow pets or have breed restrictions.

-Keep in mind that your emotional support animal letter will typically expire after one year, and you will need to meet with your mental healthcare provider again to receive another one.
+Keep in mind that your emotional support animal latter will typically expire after one year, and you will need to meet with your mental healthcare provider again to receive another one.
+Additionally, if your support cat experiences issues like itchy skin or manage, consider this anti itch for cats solution to keep them comfortable and healthy.

 Costs for Registering Your Cat as an Emotional Support Animal